-I’m a chief anesthesiology resident physician currently training at Baylor College of Medicine and will begin a pair of fellowships in critical care and adult cardiothoracic anesthesiology at Harvard come July 2017.
+I’m a combined clinical fellow in critical care medicine and adult cardiothoracic anesthesiology at Brigham & Women’s Hospital – Harvard Medical School.
 I enjoy mentoring aspiring healthcare providers to become insightful and compassionate members of this profession.

 We’ve all had influential educators in our lives who showed patience when we were unsteady, guidance when we were lost, and supportive reassurance when we failed.
 Using these traits, I ultimately want to apply my knowledge base and skillset to teach approaches to care for the critically ill in the intensive care unit (ICU) and operating room.
 Furthermore, I want to emphasize the importance of patient safety and quality improvement using technology and humanism.